soumyadip1995/BabyGPT/README.md

 ### TO DO

-1. Building A tokenizer and quantization.
+1. If someone can do the different benchmarks and language generation for bgpt_q.py , that would be awesome.
 2. Building an attention Engine